gzamfir-ca/dotfiles-public/README.md

 # Overall System Settings

-## Purpose

-- Hosts various development environment configuration files
+A repository for development environment configuration files

-## Usage
+## Installation

-- Expects brew, bundle, code, git, iterm2, rsync, vim and fish
+Expects brew, bundle, code, git, iterm2, rsync, vim and fish

 - If you are on apple architecture setup environment like so: